HTML Editors

 6. QuickEdit Text Editor (Best for Quick Fixes)

-QuickEdit is not HTML-specific but it's the fastest and most reliable Android text editor for quick HTML edits.
 Syntax highlighting works for HTML and over 50 other languages.
 The editor handles large HTML files without lag.
 I've opened 5MB HTML exports and QuickEdit stays responsive.
+Cloud file access is built in.
+Open HTML files directly from Google Drive or Dropbox, edit them, and save changes back.

-The interface is clean and fast.
-No bloat, no unnecessary features.
 For developers who need to make a quick edit to an HTML file and don't need a live preview or Emmet, QuickEdit is the fastest option.
 Launch time is under a second.
 Make your edit, save, done.

 Install: Search "QuickEdit Text Editor" on the Play Store.
 Free with optional pro upgrade.